aaronhackney/pyftd/README.md

 ## Requirements
 - Python 3.7+
-- FTD must be managed by FDM (Sorry, not FMC compatible)
+- FTD Version 6.6.0+ managed by FDM (Sorry, not FMC compatible)
 - Admin level credentials for the FTD

 ## Installation